alumet-dev/alumet/plugins/relay/README.md

 # Relay plugin

-The relay plugin allows to send and receive measurements over the network with the efficient [postcard](https://github.com/jamesmunns/postcard) protocol.
+The relay plugin allows to send and receive measurements over the network, with an efficient protocol based on [postcard](https://github.com/jamesmunns/postcard) binary serialization.

-This plugin is made of two parts, enabled by cargo features:
+The relay plugin is in fact made of two parts (relay-client plugin and relay-server plugin):

 - `client`: sends all measurements to the relay server.
 Usually the client is configured with input and transform plugins for reading metrics and calculation.
 - `server`: receives measurements from one or multiple clients.
 Usually the server is configured with output plugin to write measurements in a database.

+The server and client plugin must be enabled and configured independently.
+A standard configuration is several clients communicate with one server as described in the schema below:

 ```mermaid
 graph TD